Host a Markdown file as a link.

 Key points

 - Upload a .md file, get a public link, share it.
-The Markdown renders to HTML automatically in the browser.
+The recipient downloads the source file in one click.

 - Free with no signup; 25MB per file handles anything short of a book-length manuscript.

 Markdown pairs naturally with other formats during a project.
-Use put a PDF online for the polished final draft you send to a client, and host the working .md for everyone who wants to read or comment on the latest version.
-The same host a file flow handles every file in the bundle, all on the same our pricing terms.
+You can put a PDF online for the polished final draft you send to a client, then host the working .md for everyone who wants to read or comment on the latest version.
+The same flow lets you host a file for every file in the bundle, all under the free plan.

 Does the recipient see the rendered page or the raw .md?